UH-CI/genomics-workshop/R/01-intro.md

 ### Creating objects (assignments)
 ```

-You can get output from R simply by typing in math in the console
+You can get output from R simply by typing in math in the cell - to run the cell you click the "Run" button (looks like play) or you can hold SHIFT+ENTER and Jupyter will execute the content of a cell.

 ```
 3 + 5